stanford-oval/cs294-fall2020/hw1/README.md

 Genie toolkit requires`nodejs` (>=10.0) and `yarn` as a package manager.
 See [nodejs](https://nodejs.org/en/download/) and [yarn](https://classic.yarnpkg.com/en/docs/install/) for installation details.
-Genie toolkit also needs [gettext](https://www.gnu.org/software/gettext/).
+Genie toolkit also needs [gettext](https://www.gnu.org/software/gettext/) and [wget](https://www.gnu.org/software/wget/).
-For Mac users, you can install it by `brew install gettext`.
+For Mac users, you can install them by `brew install gettext wget`.
-You can check your installation by running `node --version`, `yarn --version` and `gettext --version`.
+You can check your installation by running `node --version`, `yarn --version`, `gettext --version`, and `wget --version`.

 In addition, you will need [thingpedia-cli](https://github.com/stanford-oval/thingpedia-cli), which provides an easy way to download data from and upload data to Thingpedia.